 You can slightly sweeten plain ricotta to garnish a compote (spice optional), or can make a smooth cannoli cream with more layers of flavor.
-This recipe has been modified to use as a dessert topping instead of cannoli filling.
+This recipe has been modified to use it as a dessert topping instead of a conventional cannoli filling.

 Ingredients For 2 Cups

 1. WHISK the ricotta until smooth in a medium bowl.
 Add the powdered sugar, cinnamon and allspice and mix to thoroughly combine.